LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

    method_name(...)

 In the above example, the first signature is bound to the type "type_name" while the second signature is unbound.
-A method using the first signature can not be called except with a target instance of ``type_name``.
+A method using the first signature cannot be called except with a target instance of ``type_name``.
 The second signature can be called at any point without a target type instance.